An Algebraically Converging Stochastic Gradient Descent Algorithm for Global Optimization

 \subsection{Property Two: Jumping-In Easier Than Jumping-Out}

-In~\Cref{sec:prop1}, we have shown that the iterates $\{X_n\}$ visit any subset of $\mathfrak{X}$ of a positive Lebesgue measure with high probability.
+In~\Cref{sec:prop1}, we have shown that the sequence of iterates $\{X_n\}$ can almost surely visit any subset of $\mathfrak{X}$ with a positive Lebesgue measure at least once.
 Next, we will show that under the assumptions stated in~\Cref{sec:main}, the iterate $X_n$ is more likely to jump from $\Omega_n^c$ into the set $\Omega_{n+1}$ than to jump from $\Omega_n$ to $\Omega_{n+1}^c$.
 That is,

 This is a necessary property for the SGD algorithm in~\eqref{eq:diffdisc1} to guarantee global convergence.
 While $q_n(\Omega_{n+1}) = \frac{|\Omega_{n+1}|}{|\mathfrak{X}|}$ is given explicitly, we will use an upper bound for $p_n(\Omega_{n+1}^c)$ in the following lemmas.
 The technique here is different from those in~\Cref{sec:prop1} where a lower bound of $p_n(\Omega_{n+1}^c)$ was used.